Shopify/hydrogen/examples/express/README.md

 This is an example setup where we have adapted the Remix Express starter app to use Hydrogen.
 A few things are not yet functional:

-1. The app does not have a cache implementation.
-So sub-requests to the Storefront API won't be cachable.
+1. The app only uses an in-memory cache implementation.
+In production, you probably would want to use redis, memcached, or another cache implementation.
+Just make sure any custom cache implements the [Cache interface](https://developer.mozilla.org/en-US/docs/Web/API/Cache).
 1. The app does not yet utilize [`storefrontRedirect`](https://shopify.dev/docs/api/hydrogen/2023-04/unstable/utilities/storefrontredirect).
 This will be added when Remix releases middleware.
 1. The app only includes a single index route.
 If you'd like to add more routes, run the Shopify CLI: `npx shopify hydrogen generate route`